Samsung/tizen-docs/docs/platform/developing/building.md

-# Building Packages Locally with GBS
+# Build packages locally with GBS

 You can perform local builds using the Git Build System (GBS).